mwudka/laser-map-editor/README.md

 A docker-compose file in `./production/` defines services for postgis, downloading the OSM planet file, loading it into postgis, and running the server.

+To upload the files to a server, switch to the `./production/` directory and run something like:

+    rsync -azP . mwudka@100.73.115.42:lasographer

+Create a `.env` file with:

+    AWS_ACCESS_KEY=
+    AWS_SECRET_ACCESS_KEY=

 ## OSM import process

 First, download the latest planet data: